Codecademy/docs/content/html/concepts/tags/terms/span/span.md

 The `<span>` tag is usually wrapped inside another tag such as [`<li>`](https://www.codecademy.com/resources/docs/html/tags/li) or [`<p>`](https://www.codecademy.com/resources/docs/html/paragraphs).
 It can also use global attributes such as the following:

-- Selecting with `class` and `id` attributes for stylesheet rules or DOM manipulation.
+- Selecting with [attributes](https://www.codecademy.com/resources/docs/html/attributes) such as [classes](https://www.codecademy.com/resources/docs/html/classes) for stylesheet rules or DOM manipulation.
 - Inline styling with the `style` attribute.
 - Creating custom property values with the `data-*` attribute.